 • Advance registration is REQUIRED

-The Med’ley association organizes music-related events, singing contests, bar concerts, karaoke nights, and music quizzes.
-The student association aims to bring together medical and health science students to satisfy their musical cravings!
+The Med’ley association organizes music-related events, including singing contests, concerts in bars, karaoke nights, and blind tests.
+The student association aims to bring together medical and health science students to satisfy their love of music!
 For the third time, Med’ley is organizing a concert at the Jardin des Plantes: Don’t miss this event!

 Concert at the Jardin des Plantes